 There are several indications that a person may have sleep apnea.
-Some may only be noticed by a partner or loved one who sleeps in close proximity to the affected person.
+Some may only be noticed by a partner or loved one who sleeps next to the affected person.
 A person with sleep apnea may exhibit the following symptoms such as:

 - Loud snoring